Friends of the Farm pens new book to profile Arboretum trees

 Eric sits on a bench in a park.

-Eric Jones is co-author of Friends of the Trees.
+Eric Jones is co-author of Pathways to the Trees.
 Photo by Aaron Reid.

 Richard Hinchcliff, who has been a photographer and researcher with Friends of the Farm for 20 years, said he hopes the book will carry on the legacy of William Saunders, a Canadian agriculturalist, entomologist and pharmacist.